Last updated · June 2026

 • To enrich a place card (photo, address, rating), we look up the place name and city against Google Places and Apple Maps.

-• Crashes and anonymous usage telemetry go to Sentry so we can fix bugs.
+• Crashes and anonymous diagnostics go to Sentry so we can fix bugs.

-• We don't sell data, run targeted ads, or load tracking SDKs.
+• We don't sell data, run ads, load tracking SDKs, or train AI on what you save.

 • The screenshots and photos you import.